bpetermann/svelte-portfolio/README.md

 ## Svelte Shopping Cart

 - Just toying around with svelte, ts, and pico by building a simple portfolio site
-- If desired, entered data can be easily adapted
+- If desired, entered data can easily be adapted
-- Bilingualism in german english with svelte i18n.
+- Bilingualism in german/english via svelte i18n.
 Languages can be extended
+- All necessary dependencies/setup are in the initial commit

 ### Tools